wp-plugins/portfolio-gallery/readme.txt

 Title

 Title Font Size.
-Specify the font size for the portfolio title.
+Specify the font size for the portfolio gallery title.

 Title Font Color.
-Choose the color for the portfolio title font.
+Choose the color for the portfolio gallery title font.

 Title Font Hover Color.
-Choose the color for the portfolio title font when hovered.
+Choose the color for the portfolio gallery title font when hovered.

 Title Background Color.
 Set a bacground color fot the title.